ssfsx17/ffpnp/Combat.md

 Poison-Plus - Lose an amount of HP per round equal to 10% of maximum HP.
 Magic Defense is not applied.
 Also causes damage every minute outside of combat.

-Protect - Take half physical damage, before Defense is applied.
+Protect - Take half physical damage, after Defense is applied.

 Quick - Get one free action when first affected by this status.
 For as long as you have the Quick status, additional Quick statuses have no effect.